-"While at CCS, I was required to take photos for one of my industrial design classes," recalled Jones.
-"I got my first film SLR at that time.
-After the class, I used the camera for travel and events.
-I switched over to digital in 2004 and purchased a Nikon Coolpix 5700... just a step above a point and shoot.
+“While at CCS, I was required to take photos for one of my industrial design classes,” recalled Jones.
+“I bought my first film SLR at that time.
+In 2004, I switched over to digital and purchased a Nikon Coolpix 5700— just a step above a point and shoot.
 I started doing artistic portraits of a friend as part of a student alumni show put on by the BART group at CCS.
 I officially got the buzz!

-Prior to his current position, Jones worked as an Alias sculptor at General Motors, Ford, Modelo, and Fisker Automotive.
-One of his first projects was to design the wheel for the 2001 Seville STS.
+Prior to his position at Tesla, Jones worked on projects for Fisker Automotive, ATG, Ford, Modelo and General Motors.
+One of his first assignments was to design the wheel for the 2001 Seville STS.

 Although Jones has had a lifelong tendency toward creativity, he credits CCS for helping him develop as a designer and an artist.